Woody2143/commitmas-2015/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) was something I hadn't seen before either
   - Looks like it's built off/like Atom/Brackets

-- Learning some markdown as well...
+- Learned some markdown as well...
   - Installed a couple markdown plugins in Atom.
 The preview pane is nice.
-    - Markdown Preview Plus
+    - Markdown Preview Plus, Ctrl-Shift-M to see the preview.
     - It seems that one of the markdown plugins I installed also cleans up the formatting and adds some things when I save the file.
 Neat

   - [Github's Markdown Basics](https://help.github.com/articles/markdown-basics/) link is a handy reference too.